SteitzTo/node-red-epson-plotter/README.md

 <br>
 <br>

-# If you want to see your Values in Mililiter try this way:
+# If you want to see your Values in Milliliter try this way:

 ## Dependencies: